R/plot_befafter_shapes.R

 ...

-a data table object, e.g. data.frame or tibble.
+)a data table object, e.g. data.frame or tibble.

-add another variable from the data table to create faceted graphs using ggplot2facet_wrap.
+add another variable (without quotes) from the data table to create faceted graphs using facet_wrap.

 logical TRUE/FALSE, whether to show box and whisker plot or not (default is FALSE)